What is placenta previa?

 In a normal pregnancy, the placenta is attached high up in the uterus, away from the cervix.
 In placenta previa, the placenta forms low in the uterus and covers all or part of the cervix.

-- The mother may lose a lot of blood, which can be dangerous for both her and her baby.
+- You may have too much bleeding, which can be dangerous for both you and your baby.

 - The placenta may separate too early from the wall of the uterus.
 This is called placental abruption, and it can cause serious bleeding, too.